-The George Bush Library boasts multiple exhibits, both permanent and temporary.
+The George W. Bush Museum boasts multiple exhibits, both permanent and temporary.
 To help you plan your visit before you go, take a gander at the following:

 Explore Native Parks

-Adjacent to the George Bush Library is a 15-acre urban park filled with short trails that take you through a variety of habitats native to the region, including Cross Timbers Forest, Post Oak Savannah, and Blackland Prairie.
+Adjacent to the George W. Bush Presidential Museum is a 15-acre urban park filled with short trails that take you through a variety of habitats native to the region, including Cross Timbers Forest, Post Oak Savannah, and Blackland Prairie.
 It’s a great way to immerse yourself in Dallas’ natural beauty without straying too far from the metropolis.

 There are guided tours offered in spring and fall, and tree-shaded spots perfect for picnicking.
 Depending on your tolerance for nature and the weather, you could be satisfied with a quick five-minute peek or spend an afternoon enjoying the great outdoors.